Glossary

 Taxing an Exempt Vehicle

-Older vehicles are also exempt from taxes, which means that if your car or vehicle was built or first registered before 1982, you no longer need to pay vehicle tax from April 2022.
+Older vehicles also escape vehicle tax.
+If your car was built or first registered before 1982, you have not had to pay it since April 2022.

 When to Apply for an MOT?